 The idea of breaching the four lower Snake River dams has been around for decades.
 Fish biologists warned that they shouldn’t even be built, that they would eventually cause the extinction of salmon and steelhead.
-And the Army Corps of Engineers had a very difficult time proving that the dams would provide a positive cost:benefit ratio.
-Now with salmon abundance at lows not seen in decades, Southern Resident orca facing a food shortage, and BPA finally realizing they are in a serious budget crisis, the urgency to breach these four dams has never been greater.
+The Army Corps of Engineers had a very difficult time proving that the dams would provide a positive cost:benefit ratio.
+Now with salmon abundance at all-time lows , Southern Resident Orcas facing a food shortage, and Bonneville Power Authority in a serious budget crisis, the urgency to breach these four dams has never been greater.

 The Army Corps must take a short time to update the 2002 EIS, then begin breaching Lower Granite Dam this fall.
 The dam removal sequence is Lower Granite, Little Goose, Lower Monumental and finally Ice Harbor.